interactions-py/interactions.py/README.md

 has been actively growing.

 ## What do we currently support?
-At this time, we are able to provide you an non-exhaustive list, however, incomplete (because Discord are actively creating more interactions at this time) of all components integrated as interactions:
+At this time, we are able to provide you an non-exhaustive list (because Discord are actively creating more interactions at this time) of all components integrated as interactions:

 * Slash Commands